kohjx/ctf101-web/lessonplan.md

 </div>
 ```

-So this lousy piece of code is not really well coded.
-So if it detect that the user agent is Googlebot, it will just simply echo out the content.
+So this poorly written code check user agent is Googlebot.
+If it is, it will just simply echo out the content.